csangara/thesis/Scripts/run_deconv/README.md

 ``Rscript --vanilla run_deconv_prism_\*.R <dataset_index> <replication no.> <run no.>``

-(This was just tweaked from the file `../run_deconv.R` to accept command line arguments so it can be run on a gridengine more easily.)
+(This was just tweaked from the file `run_deconv.R` to accept command line arguments so it can be run on a gridengine more easily.)

 ## Methods in python

-The file `convertRDStoLoom_synthvisium.R` provides functions and sample code for converting a rds file to loom or h5ad.
+The file `convertRDStoLoom_synthvisium.R` provides functions and sample code for converting a rds file to loom and h5ad.
+In case you have converted it to loom, you can continue the conversion on Python using the code in `convert_loom_to_h5ad.ipynb`.
 Both cell2location and stereoscope contain two steps, model building and model fitting.
 I have provided three scripts for each method, two for each step and the third script is for running both together.

 ### cell2location